• Profielfoto van Suzanne in een rond pictogram

 What are the benefits of GLP-1?

 The biggest advantage of GLP-1-related medication is that for many people, it can genuinely help control appetite and weight.
-According to NIDDK, GLP-1 and GIP/GLP-1 agonists are among the most effective medicinal options for weight loss, and they can also have beneficial effects on other obesity-related conditions.
+According to NIDDK, GLP-1 and GIP/GLP-1 agonists are among the most effective pharmacotherapeutic options for weight loss, and they can also have beneficial effects on other obesity-related conditions.

 • support for weight loss